-In one report, researchers in the US gave Anatabloc or placebo to 146 people with Hashimoto's disease – the most common form of hypothyroidism.
+In one report, researchers in the US gave Anatabloc or a placebo to 146 people with Hashimoto's disease – the most common form of hypothyroidism.
 People were given 9-24 mg of anatabine in the form of lozenges.
-Those taking anatabloc saw a significant reduction in thyroid auto-antibodies.
+Those taking Anatabloc saw a significant reduction in thyroid autoantibodies.

-Some people saw over a 20% decrease in a thyroid autoantibodies.
+Some people saw over a 20% decrease in thyroid autoantibodies.
 This means better working thyroid glands.

-One small study (10 people) has noted a face cream containing anatabine improved skin appearance, reducing redness and blotchy skin appearance.
+One small study (10 people) noted a face cream containing anatabine improved skin appearance, reducing redness and blotchy skin appearance.
 This does make some sense.
-Niacin, which looks a little bit like anatibine has been used in skin creams for years.
+Niacin, which looks a little bit like anatabine has been used in skin creams for years.

 Niacin is also VERY popular in the anti-aging world.
 See the Niagen review for more on this.

-Anatabine cigarettes have been shown to significantly reduce nicotine levels in smokers.
-This study reflects the interest in using anatbine to help people quit smoking.
+Anatabine cigarettes have been shown to reduce nicotine levels in smokers significantly.
+This study reflects the interest in using anatabine to help people quit smoking.

-There are also several lab animal and test tube studies involving anatabloc/anatabine.
+There are also several lab animals and test-tube studies involving Anatabloc/anatabine.
 I won't cover them here because we are people and not mice, rats or test tubes.

 Summary Of Anatabloc Research